 We find both BAV and BAC are rewarded.
 Low-volatility stocks perform “better than they should” and so do low-correlation stocks.
 The results for BAV are unsurprising as other research has focused on volatility, and both theories, leverage aversion and lottery preferences, imply the power of BAV.
 The results for BAC are, however, new and important.
 Quite simply, BAC is strong.
 This is consistent with the leverage aversion story which implies that changes in correlation induce changes in beta and should be priced.
 On the other hand, the lottery preference story is silent on the effect of correlations (has anyone ever desired a very boring lottery because it was correlated to the market?).

 These findings are a strong indication that leverage aversion is indeed an important part of the low-risk effect though by no means does it rule out other contributing explanations.
-In fact, we go on to examine common measures of lottery demand4 that also confound two very different aspects of risk (in this case, volatility vs. the shape of the distribution).
-Like for beta, we attempt to fix this confounded factor and indeed find a separate role for lottery preferences.5
+In fact, we go on to examine common measures of lottery demand 4 4 Close I refer here to short-term measures that look at “best recent days” that tend to mix volatility and some type of upside or positive skewness. that also confound two very different aspects of risk (in this case, volatility vs. the shape of the distribution).
+Like for beta, we attempt to fix this confounded factor and indeed find a separate role for lottery preferences.
+5 5 Close I only detail the BAC/BAV breakdown part of our paper here.
+To get the other parts, and in fact all the detail behind BAC/BAV, you still need to read the paper!

 Instead of looking across different risk measures our paper looks within them producing better, cleaner factors.
 We believe this yields more precise tests of the major theories and yields novel results.